Middle Tennessee vs. Southern Miss College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Middle Tennessee and its opponents have gone over the current 48-point total in five of six games (83.3%) this season.
+- Middle Tennessee and its opponents have gone over the current 47.5-point total in five of six games this season.

-- Southern Miss has combined with its opponents to score more than 48 points in one game this season.
+- Southern Miss' games have gone over 47.5 points in just one opportunity this season.

 Middle Tennessee Stats and Trends

-- The Blue Raiders covered the spread in their only game when favored by 13.5 points or more.
+- This season, the Blue Raiders won ATS in their only game as a favorite of 13.5 points or more.

-- Middle Tennessee's games this year have gone over the total in two out of six opportunities (33.3%).
+- Middle Tennessee's games this year have gone over the point total two times in six opportunities (33.3%).

-- Middle Tennessee is 2-0-1 against the spread and 3-1 overall in games when it records more than 28.4 points.
+- Middle Tennessee is 2-0-1 against the spread and 3-1 overall in games when it scores more than 28.4 points.

-- Middle Tennessee is 1-0-1 against the spread and 1-1 overall when the team churns out more than 350.9 yards.
+- In games that Middle Tennessee churns out more than 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.

-- This year, the Blue Raiders have turned the ball over seven times, while the Golden Eagles have forced seven.
+- The Blue Raiders have seven turnovers this season, equal to the number of takeaways for the Golden Eagles.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook .